Karunamay-km/write-ups/THM/Hammer/hammer_challenge.md

 ```

 Even though it found multiple valid recovery codes, it doesn't really matter.
-Because when the script actually finds a valid recovery code, it already validates the code with the server and the PHPSESSID, and the session is updated.
+Because when the script actually finds a valid recovery code, it already validates the code with the server and the `PHPSESSID`, and the session is updated.

-So what is important for us now is the PHPSESSID.
-In fact, if you just update the PHPSESSID in the cookie and put whatever code you want, and reload the page, you will successfully bypass the recovery code and promted to put in a new password.
+So what is important for us now is the `PHPSESSID`.
+In fact, if you just update the PHPSESSID in the cookie and put whatever code you want, and then reload the page, you will successfully bypass the recovery code and be prompted to enter a new password.

 After resetting the password, you can login into the dashboard page.
 The answer for Q1 shall be there.

 In the Enter Command input field, enter the `ls` command to list the serving directory.
 There is a file named `188ade1.key`.
 Download the file by navigating to `/188ade.key` path.
 Inside the file, there is a key `56************************7d7`

+![dashboard](./dashboard.png)

 Notice the role it is showing and also the behaviour of the page.
 The page is only shown for 20 seconds.
 After that, you will be automatically logged out.

-![dashboard](./dashboard.png)

 Opening the source code of the page, you will see a JWT token that is being used as an authentication token when sending the `ls` command to the execute_command.php endpoint.